Every time when we talk about Rohingya people we never consider them as just a community of human beings.

 These Rohingyas are Muslims of Mayu Frontier area of Arakan (Rakhine).

-In the present day, Mayu Frontier area is known as Buthidaung and Maungdaw Townships.
+In the present day, the Mayu Frontier area is known as Buthidaung and Maungdaw Townships.

 These townships are an isolated province an isolated province in the western part of the country across Naaf River as the boundary from Bangladesh.